-At the eastern edge of the park, the former Milton library building, replaced by the current Beddow Library, is now known as Milton Village Hall and is used for society meetings and can be hired privately for functions.
-Milton Village hall has halls that can be hired for functions (one of which has access to an enclosed garden) plus a meeting area.
-The village hall also houses the Pure Ground Coffee Shop serving Fairtrade coffee and delicious food, including tasty lunches and home made cakes.
+At the eastern edge of the park, the former Milton library building, replaced by the current Beddow Library, is now known as Milton Village Hall and is used by the Milton Village Community Association for meetings and can be hired privately for functions.

+The hall has function rooms that can be hired for private use (one of which has access to an enclosed garden) plus a meeting area.
+The village hall is also home to the Pure Ground Coffee Shop serving Fairtrade coffee and delicious food, including tasty lunches and home made cakes.

 Tel: 02392 873788 for more details for Milton Village Hall.